-OMPS, an advanced suite of three hyperspectral instruments, extends the 25-plus year total-ozone and ozone-profile records.
+OMPS, an advanced suite of two hyper spectral instruments, extends the 25-plus year total-ozone and ozone-profile records.
 These records are used by ozone-assessment researchers and policy makers to track the health of the ozone layer.
 The improved vertical resolution of OMPS data products allows for better testing and monitoring of the complex chemistry involved in ozone destruction near the troposphere.
 OMPS products, when combined with cloud predictions, also help produce better ultraviolet index forecasts.

 OMPS carries on a long tradition of space borne measurements of ozone beginning in 1970 with the Nimbus 4 satellite and continuing with the Solar Backscatter Ultraviolet (SBUV and SBUV/2) and Total Ozone Mapping Spectrometer (TOMS) instruments on various NASA, NOAA, and international satellites.
 Over the more than 30 year period in which these instruments have been operating, they have provided a very detailed and important long-term record of the global distribution of ozone.